akibuddinahmed/techchallenge/README.md

   `az ad sp create-for-rbac --name <ServicePrincipalName>` These details are required to define the Ansible environment variables.

-- Setup the Service Princle to have Owner Permission in the Azure Subscription.
+- Setup the Service Princple to have Owner Permission in the Azure Subscription.

 ## Run the Ansible script